jtfmumm/dsscratch/README.md

 * A TopologyRunner that simulates time and concurrency
 * Nodes that can be augmented with components for encapsulating state and behavior
 * A NodeComponent template for quickly implementing new components
+  * NodeComponents allow algorithm decoupling.
+For example, the Two Phase Commit component sends a Broadcast command that will be executed by whatever broadcast component is present.
 * Lamport clocks and vector clocks
 * The Tarry algorithm for finding a spanning tree of a network
 * The Chandy-Lamport snapshot algorithm